What is a Piracy Risk Surcharge (PRS)?

 - Gulf of Guinea: Stretching from Senegal to Angola, sea piracy has been on the rise in these waters, and pirates are known to be more violent.
 The Gulf of Guinea accounted for 43% of all sea piracy globally and pirates are equipped to attack even from shorelines.

 - Somalia: Incidents of piracy are common in Somalia due to extreme poverty and lack of governance.
 There are reported and yet-to-be-proven cases where Somalians resort to piracy as a protest against overfishing and the dumping of waste.

 - Benin: Kidnapping for ransom is the main piracy activity in the waters of Benin.
 This is becoming a problem because of stretched Naval resources in protecting the area.
 There are more than a dozen piracy cases recorded annually.

 - Nigeria: Due to high unemployment and underdevelopment, piracy has led to sources of income for some people.
 Foreign navies from France, Spain, and Italy patrol these areas regularly with the aim of protecting cargo vessels.

-- South China Sea: Current reports indicate a heavy presence of Indonesians sea pirates who roam these rough seas.
-Recorded incidents are armed robberies and hostage taking.
+- South China Sea: Current reports indicate a heavy presence of Indonesian sea pirates who roam these rough seas.
+Recorded incidents are armed robberies and hostage-taking.